Information about Covid-19

 All attending patients should:

-– Wear face masks in clinical settings if they have access to them; and
+- – Wear face masks in clinical settings; and

 All staff, patients and visitors must: